SUNDERLAND AND TYNE LUSTRE POTTERY

 Moore & Co, Wear Pottery, Sunderland

-The transfer appears on plaques, bowls and jugs.
-The plaques and jugs are always unmarked, however, the jug below has an inscription typical of Moore's Pottery.
+The plaques, mugs and jugs with the transfer are always unmarked, however, the jug below has an inscription typical of Moore's Pottery.
 The heavily lustred collar is also a feature of Moore's.

 Here the transfer is paired with Robert Burns, which is unique to Moore's Pottery.
 Note that the transfers on the jugs above and below are printed in brown.